syncfusion-content/jsp-docs/jsp/PivotChart/Legend.md

 ![](Legend_images/Legend_img3.png)

-## Legend Title
+## Legend title
-To add the legend title, you have to specify the title text in `title.text` property.
+To add the legend title, you should specify the title text in the `title.text` property.

 {% highlight html %}